cdklabs/cdk-atmosphere-service/CONTRIBUTING.md

 This means that if you change the runtime code of any component, you can just run the assertion immediately, without needing to either build or deploy the service.

+> To run local assertions against the remote runtime set `CDK_ATMOSPHERE_INTEG_LOCAL_RUNTIME=false` before running the projen task.
+Remember that in this case you will need to redeploy the service.